Prayer rug: Regional variations of prayer rugs

 Using some type of floor covering for prayer was known early in Islamic history.
 Though there is evidence that carpets may have been produced in Anatolia before Turkish invasions in the 11th century, no examples survive.
 The oldest surviving prayer rugs, discovered in mosques in Konya and Beyşehir, are believed to be from the 14th century, and were woven entirely of wool with geometric designs.
 From the 14th century onward, European paintings increasingly depict Anatolian prayer rugs that were exported to Europe, leading to the use of European painter's names to classify prayer rug types.

 The design of prayer rug varies in different regions.
 Turkish prayer rugs are known for their balanced geometric patterns and floral elements.
 Persian rugs, in contrast, often display a more graceful aesthetic with elegant miḥrābs and realistic floral decorations.
 The “Tree of Life” is another common motif in Persian rugs, sometimes incorporated within the miḥrāb.

 Indian prayer rug traditions highlight the intersection of religious and cultural influences.
 While pile-woven carpets and prayer rugs gained popularity during the Mughal period, the region also has a long tradition of using darī, flat-woven cotton rugs.
 The 18th-century cotton prayer rugs from Bīd̲j̲āpūr, with their floral patterns and uniquely Indian domed minarets rising from the miḥrāb, show this cultural fusion.

+Weaving styles for the prayer rugs also differed greatly along with patterns and designs between the regions.
+The Anatolian Ottomans mainly used a symmetrical (Ghiordes) knot, a technique which helped with the geometric pattern style of that region.
+The symmetrical knot style also helped with creating the rugs thicker and more durable.

+The Persians on the other hand used the style called the Asymmetrical Persian (Senneh) knot.
+The Senneh style allowed for fine details, providing with the graceful and floral patterns as seen in the Persian prayer rugs.